jaychandra3/Drug_Overdose/README.md

-# Spatial Variation in Drug-Related Excess Mortality During the COVID-19 Pandemic in the United States (Jay Chandra and Anushka Bhaskar)
+# Spatial Variation in Drug-Related Excess Mortality During the COVID-19 Pandemic in the United States

-### Data holds all of the drug overdose data, vulnerability indices, demographic data, and population data
+### Data holds all of the drug overdose data, demographic data, and population data

 ### Plots holds all of the generated plots